0yazeed/Controller-Design-Using-Variable-Resistors-to-Control-Servo-Motors-/README.md

-In The Second Step, I modified the Input values using function i=(analogRead(A0)-10)*0.18 to match the degree scale for the servo.
+In The Second Step, I modified the Input values using map function to match the degree scale for the servo.